learn-co-curriculum/review-map-state-to-props-readme/README.md

 with each change to the store's state.

-Ok, now the next time we are in the debugger, let's notice that if you type the word state into the console while inside the `mapStateToProps()` method, that it is the entire state of the store and not just the part relevant to the component.
+Ok, now the next time we are in the debugger, let's notice that if you type the word state into the console while inside the `mapStateToProps()` method, we see the entire state of the store and not just the part relevant to the component.

 Next question: what is so special about this `mapStateToProps()` method that it is executed each time there is a change in state, and receives the entire